-In order to contribute additional information to analyses of how immunity after infection changes over time, and reflecting the fact that prevalence of infection is low (as expected) during the study to date, the household of any participant with a positive nose and throat swab for virus during the study (either from a study sample or from a test result linked to study data from national databases) would also be approached for consent for a blood draw as quickly as possible after the first positive test in the household and then at subsequent monthly visits to the end of their participation.
+In order to contribute additional information to analyses of how immunity after infection changes over time, the household of any participant with a positive nose and throat swab for virus during the study (either from a study sample or from a test result linked to study data from national databases) would also be approached for consent for a blood draw as quickly as possible after the first positive test in the household and then at subsequent monthly visits to the end of their participation.
 Each individual participant within these households would make their own decision about agreeing to these additional blood draws or not, but the entire household would be approached.
 They would reconsent in order to provide consent for blood sampling.
+For participants recruited under protocol 6.0 and later, consent for blood draws after testing positive on a nose and throat swab within the study will be sought at enrolment, to avoid needing to reconsent individuals after they test positive on a nose and throat swab.